Nephren17/Nephren17/readme.md

 I'm Spark, an undergraduate at University of Michigan, major in [Data Science](https://cse.engin.umich.edu/) and minor in [Mathematics](https://lsa.umich.edu/math).

-Currently, my interest lies in **control theory**, **swarm robotics**, **dynamical system**, **stochastic process**, **bipedal control**, and **optimization**.
-I've worked on projects related with predicting fuel characteristics with machine learning and designing controller with spiking neural networks.
-I am also experienced in being teaching assistant.
-I am applying for graduate programs and expect to graduate in the Summer of 2025.
-Please reach out to me if you are looking for Ph.D. students.
+Currently, my interest lies in **nonlinear control**, **cell manipulation** and **medical robotics**.
+We hope to utilize precise control of medical robots to conduct cell manipulation, especially for oocyte genetic testing.
+Please feel free to reach me out if there is opportunity for possible research collaboration.

 Outside academia, my interests include reading novel, playing badminton, tennis and table tennis, and traveling.
 One of my favorite novelists is [Izumi Kyoka](https://en.wikipedia.org/wiki/Ky%C5%8Dka_Izumi), whose novels are idealistic and romantic.